You are viewing Version 2, the most recent version of this dataset.

 Hover to see a suggestion for a good description.
 Allowed:

-Land opportunity costs of conservation estimates for the agricultural (split into arable and pastoral land), forestry, and rental market sectors relative to 2021.
+Land opportunity costs of conservation estimates for the agricultural (split into arable and pastoral land), forestry, and rental market sectors relative to 2021 (version v_08_23).
+The lack of land opportunity costs of conservation on bare land, water and glaciers are represented by the 'No sector' entity.
+This sector is not included in the 'Combined sectors'.
 Uses the European Land Systems map by Dou et al. (2021) for the land use land class categorisation.
+The current layers are a beta version and will be subject to future changes.

 Provide the DOI number of associated publications.
 Click Plus to add DOIs.